- En Español

 In January 2011, we held the WGC’s ﬁfth conference in Portland, Oregon.
 The conference celebrated the many foodservice operations, magazines, schools, government policies, and other circumstances where whole grains are now served, depicted, and hailed, automatically, as the norm.
 Topics included the psychology of social norms, Foodservice trends, worldwide dietary guidelines for whole grains, and so much more.

 At the invitation of Chinese nutrition authorities, WGC senior managers traveled to Beijing to assist the Chinese in oﬀering a nation-wide conference on the health beneﬁts, labeling, and regulation of whole grains.
 In late 2010, China became the 21st country where shoppers can ﬁnd the Whole Grain Stamp on foods.

 2010 Dietary Guidelines endorsed the Whole Grain Stamp approach of 8 grams

 The Dietary Guidelines for Americans are updated every ﬁve years, and this time around, one change was a clariﬁcation of 8 grams of whole grain – the standard pioneered by the Whole Grain Stamp – as the minimum to consider a food as whole grain.
-This comes on the heels of new school food regulations earlier in January 2011, that drew on the Institute of Medicine’s deﬁnition of a “whole grain rich” food as one that contains at least 8 grams of whole grain per serving.
+New school food regulations in January 2011 echoed this apporach, drawing on the Institute of Medicine’s deﬁnition of a “whole grain rich” food as one that contains at least 8 grams of whole grain per serving.